OpenSesame/engineering-blog/content/blog/using-npm-check-updates-to-update-dependencies-and-supporting-packages/index.md

 title: Using npm-check-updates to update dependencies with supporting packages
 author: Grace Hunter
 date: 2022-08-16T20:57:22.980Z
-description: How can a dependency and all its supporting packages be updated efficiently?
+description: How can a dependency and all of its supporting packages be updated efficiently?
 ---
 One of your dependencies needs to be upgraded, but it has several plugins or supporting packages.
 How can all of these packages be updated efficiently?
-Using eslint on a sample project, this post will show an easy way to check and update all these packages.
+Using eslint on a sample project, this post will show an easy way to check and update all of these packages.

 The package npm-check-updates allows you to check what updates are available for your dependencies.